 Admittedly, this one is just for fun.
 The Teenage Engineering Pocket Operator is a small, handheld drum machine.
 It’s not going to sound quite as good as the Roland drum machine, but these make great gifts for music lovers of all ages.

 The PO-12 doesn’t contain a standard 1/4″ output jack but, rather has a 3.5mm headphone jack for recording.
 If you don’t want to use headphones, you can use the on-board speaker.
 The PO-12 operates on two AA batteries.

-I would recommend this drum machine if your looking for something very entry-level and user friendly.
+I would recommend this drum machine if you’re looking for something very entry-level and user-friendly.
 It’s not that expensive and provides the user with a solid drum machine that is both usable for recordings and will give you a basic understanding of drum machine production.
 If you’re looking for something a little more professional, I would recommend one of the other drum machines we have already looked at.

 Things to consider when buying a drum machine

 - Do you want a drum machine to control your DAW, or hardware only one? – As stated previously, there are models of drum machines that do both of these tasks.
 Some of them only control software inside a computer and some are purely analog.
 While the analog drum machine may sound better, the digital drum machine will be more versatile and potentially more practical in the long run.

 - Drum machines range from inexpensive to very pricey – The most affordable digital drum machine, the Maschine Mikro, is one of our favorite recommendations.
 In fact, you can do more with this piece of gear than most analog hardware options we have on the list.
 However, if you’ve got some experience under your belt and are looking for something more specialized, you may have to look at the higher price ranges.